nirv-ai/docs/scripts/README.md

   - platform env: env vars that provide a common interface across all scripts
   - platform debug: debug logic and debug echo
   - platform errors: trap error and echo error
-  - platform get app: get the location of an arbitrary app or a dir within it
+  - platform get app: get the location of an arbitrary app or a dir therein contained
   - platform invalid request: inform the user we need better documentation, its not their fault
   - platform request sudo: never use sudo without telling consumers why